sib-swiss/single-cell-training/docs/day3/differential_gene_expression.md

 tum_vs_norm <- subset(tum_vs_norm, tum_vs_norm$p_val_adj<0.05)
 ```

-How many genes are significant?
+**Exercise (extra):** How many genes are significant?
 How does the fold change of these genes compare to the fold change of the top genes found by limma?

-Keep the `tum_vs_norm` object because we will use this output object for the enrichment analysis in the next section.

 ??? done "Answer"
     ```R